jychoi-hpc/adios-bench/README.md

 Building
 --------

-For details of building Adios, please refer to the Adios manual.
+For the details of building Adios, please refer to the Adios manual.

 To run with stagign methods, Adios needs to be configured and built with the following staging options:
 ```